-Address surface water concerns (page 34 of County Water Plan) by implementing the Minnesota Buffer Law as directed in Minnesota Statute 103F.48.
+Address surface water concerns as identified in priority areas of One Watershed, One Plan planning areas by implementing the Minnesota Buffer Law as directed in Minnesota Statute 103F.48.

-1. Inform landowners, producers, and partners of law requirements and provide conservation technical and financial assistance.

-- 2. Assist landowners in implementation. - 3.
+- 1. Inform landowners, producers, and partners of law requirements and provide conservation technical and financial assistance. - 2.
+Assist landowners in implementation. - 3.
 Assist with validation of compliance when requested by landowners.

-Address surface water concerns (page 36 of County Water Plan) by assisting landowners in applying and becoming certified in the Minnesota Agricultural Water Quality Certification Program (MAWQCP).
+Address surface water concerns as identified in priority areas of One Watershed, One Plan planning areas by assisting landowners in applying and becoming certified in the Minnesota Agricultural Water Quality Certification Program (MAWQCP).